build-on-aws/content/posts/monitor-github-traffic-with-aws-serverless/index.md

 ```

-After the datasets have been created we [create an analysis](https://docs.aws.amazon.com/quicksight/latest/user/creating-an-analysis.html) to define how the data is visualized.
+After the datasets have been created, we [create an analysis](https://docs.aws.amazon.com/quicksight/latest/user/creating-an-analysis.html) to define how the data is visualized.
 Once the analysis has been created, we need to make sure [both our datasets are added](https://docs.aws.amazon.com/quicksight/latest/user/adding-a-data-set-to-an-analysis.html).
 The analysis can then be used to [publish a beautiful dashboard](https://docs.aws.amazon.com/quicksight/latest/user/creating-a-dashboard.html) like the one below (at least in my humble opinion).

 ![Dashboard](images/dashboard.png)